HOSSENkhodadadi/HOSSENkhodadadi/README.md

 Here are some of the projects I've been working on:

 1. [Leveraging Personal Pronoun Resolution, Keywords Extraction, Data Augmentation, and Model Exploration for Enhanced Abstractive Dialogue Summarization (NLP, Deep
-Learning)](https://github.com/HOSSENkhodadadi/SICK_Summarization): Multiple Seq2Seq models were trained and improved through augmentation to evaluate their capabilities for dialogue summarization task..
+Learning)](https://github.com/HOSSENkhodadadi/SICK_Summarization): Multiple Seq2Seq models were trained and improved through augmentation to evaluate their capabilities for dialogue summarization task.
 Tech: Hugging Face, Weights\&Biasses,

 4. [Caltech Classification and Fine Tuning on AlexNet (Classification, Deep